Jump to content

 • Identify the target audience for each specific launch and adapt KPIs accordingly.

 • A well-timed launch is everything.
 Shape the conversation to engage with the audience in real-time to drive traffic.
-(E.g., Vogue’s June 2021 issue broke the internet with cover star Billie Elish debuting her new music, transformation and how she lives her life confidently.
-This cover saw a million visits to their website in one day!)
+(E.g., Vogue’s June 2021 issue broke the internet with cover star Billie Eilish debuting her new music, transformation and how she lives her life confidently.
+This cover saw a million visits to its website in one day)!

 • Spot emerging trends and market gaps to lean into that month, while staying true to the overall brand’s vision.